enabledhq/enabledhq.github.io/_posts/2016-12-12-software-development-trends.md

 Ultimately, productivity is affected and the outcomes decline in quality, leading to an environment of increased process and the driving away of [talented developers](http://blog.enabled.com.au/hiring-devs-dos-donts/).

+> If you want to attract talented individuals, having a lot of restrictive processes won’t help.

 ## What advice do you have for simple changes that engineers can make in their communication/collaboration styles?
 What about Project Managers?

 Engineers and Developers should be aware that sometimes technical debt is a good thing - just like financial debt, which can be leveraged.